What is vinorelbine?

 low blood cell counts--fever, chills, tiredness, mouth sores, skin sores, easy bruising, unusual bleeding, pale skin, cold hands and feet, feeling light-headed or short of breath.

-Vinorelbine can cause severe constipation.
-Talk with your doctor about ways to avoid constipation while you are being treated with vinorelbine.
+Talk with your doctor about ways to avoid severe constipation while you are being treated with vinorelbine.

 numbness or tingling in your hands or feet;